High-Enthalpy Shock Tube (HEST) Facility

 -10 cm inner diameter, electropolished stainless steel

--Modular design with driver extension to maximize test time (up to 15 ms)
+-Modular design with driver extension to maximize test times (up to 30 ms)

 -Quick diaphragm loading mechanism

-A vertically-oriented thrust stand is capable of testing small hybrid and solid rockets up to 10 lbf in thrust.
-The test stand is setup in a high-flow fume hood with a maximum exhaust rate of 1150 CFM.
-Load cells are integrated into the stand for time-resolved thrust/burn profile measurements.
+The solid fuel combustion facility is capable of testing small hybrid and solid rocket fuels up to 10 lbf thrust.
+The facility is setup in a high-flow fume hood with a maximum exhaust rate of 1150 CFM.
+Load cells are integrated into the test stand for time-resolved thrust/burn profile measurements.
 Adjacent optical breadboards allow for integration of laser diagnostics for more detailed thermochemistry measurements.
-Modular thrust plate design accomodates fuel grains between 1/2-2" diameter and up to 10" in length.
+A modular thrust plate design accomodates fuel grains between 1/2-2" diameter and up to 10" in length.